 Although anxiety doesn’t affect the progress of disease, it takes a significant toll on quality of life for those who have asthma and chronic obstructive pulmonary disease (COPD).
 Most studies have found that patients, who have chronic respiratory diseases, with women at greater risk than men, have high rate of anxiety symptoms and panic attacks.
 Patients with COPD have frequently been hospitalized because of severe distress.

 Studies have shown that among men and women with recognized heart diseases who also suffer from anxiety disorders, their chances to have heart attack is twice as those with no history of anxiety disorders.

-Treating Anxiety has several benefits for you.
-Not just it helps you enjoy life to the fullest, but it also eases the symptoms of the mentioned chronic diseases.
+Treating anxiety has several benefits for you.
+It helps you enjoy life to the fullest, but it also eases the symptoms of the mentioned chronic diseases.
 If you happen to suffer from anxiety, here are some therapies that may help you get through with it.